Borjomi–Bakuriani railway

 Originally, trains were pulled by a steam engine built by H.K.
 Porter, imported from America, and passengers travelled in open carriages protected by handrails.
 The line was electrified in 1966, when the small steam engine was replaced by an electric "crocodile" locomotive made by the Škoda works in Czechoslovakia.

 The line is currently operated by Borjomi–Bakuriani Railway LLC (BBR), a subsidiary of Georgian Railways.

 Although the line was until 1991 also used to transport andesite from a mine near Bakuriani, the Kukushka is now exclusively a passenger service used by tourists and local residents.
 Travel time is 2.5 hours (average speed 15 km/h), and there are two trains a day in each direction.
 Connection to Tbilisi is ensured, but not vice versa.

-The train service has stopped as of March 2021.
-It is not known if it will be continued.
+The train service has stopped as of 2022.
+It is not known if it will be continued, but the Bakuriani Development Agency is actively working to ensure that it does.